-UKVI RULE
+UKVI rule

-UKVI will allow students to re-sit examinations or repeat a part of their course.
-If the student's immigration permission expires before they finish the re-sit/repeat, they must apply to extend it before their current permission expires.
+UKVI may allow students to repeat a part of their course with attendance provided they have a timetable to attend over both semesters.
+If the student's immigration permission expires before they finish the repeated units, they must apply to extend it before their current permission expires.

-If you no longer have any further opportunities to pass the course the University will be required to withdraw sponsorship of your visa.
+If you no longer have any further opportunities to pass the course, the University will be required to withdraw sponsorship of your visa.